badgib/ASimpleCompass/README.md

 ## a simple compass for MUSHClient ##

 made for sailing in discworld

-images weren't that important
-* i'm tired
-  * will fix it
-soon
+keeps track of current heading based on messages being displayed

 ### what's new ###

-added auto show/hide on start/end of sail window is resizable
+* added auto show/hide on start/end of sail
+* window is resizable
+* background colours can be switched without editing the plugin

 ### installation ###